We are building a unified frontend for cryptocurrency.

 We never spend more than two weeks working on anything before putting it in front of real users and seeing how they respond.
 Jon built the entire tax product in two weeks and launched it on TechCrunch (the same day we got backed by Initialized Capital).

 This can be attributed to (a) being focused, (b) breaking up large efforts into tactical tasks, and (c) shipping early, often, and regularly.
-The more quickly we can launch a feature, the more quickly we can learn and better steer ourselves in the right direction.
+The quicker we can launch a feature, the quicker we can learn and better steer ourselves in the right direction.

 Creative + Innovative